mikklemberg/My-personal-notes/_posts/2024-02-29-citizen-narrative.md

 The citizen story framework positions us as active, engaged members of society who shape the world together.

 The citizen story encourages:
-- Empowerment over helplessness: It motivates individuals to believe they can impact climate change.
+- Empowerment over helplessness: It motivates people to believe that they can influence climate change.
-- Responsibility over consumerism: It promotes sustainable living to reduce environmental footprints.
+- Responsibility over consumerism: It promotes a sustainable lifestyle to reduce the ecological footprint.
-- Collective action: It highlights the importance of working together, stressing our interdependence.
+- Collective action: It highlights the importance of working together and emphasises our interdependence.
-- Responsibility and care: It calls for individuals to care for society and the environment.
+- Responsibility and care: It calls on individuals to take care of society and the environment.
-- Climate action with social justice: It connects fighting climate change with achieving fair treatment for all.
+- Climate action with social justice: It combines the fight against climate change with fair treatment for all.
-- Community involvement: It sees citizens as active participants in shaping their communities.
+- Community participation: It sees citizens as active participants in shaping their communities.
 - Democratic participation: It supports active engagement in democracy and community decision-making.

 The narrative is based on the belief that citizens can bring about meaningful social change and tackle global challenges such as inequality and climate change.